 The "list" of available courses only starts being ready around one month for the semester starts, right before early-bird course registration.
 When you are filling out your online application, you are just adding classes that you are interested in taking (this is just a proposal for informational purposes).
-What you actually end up registering for will depend on what is offered, the amount space in the class, how you can fit all of your classes into one schedule, etc.
+What you actually end up registering for will depend on what is offered, the amount of space in the class, how you can fit all of your classes into one schedule, etc.

 Regular HUFS students can register only on the days designated for their years.
 Exchange students, however, can register every day of this week.
 We will change your status each day of the registration period so that you can register every day, Monday-Friday.